 You may have heard the word Kevlar thrown around on your favorite crime dramas like Criminal Minds or NCIS.
-But what is Kevlar and what is it really used for?
+But what is Kevlar material and what is it really used for?

 While the most well-known application is in bulletproof vests, there are so many more uses for Kevlar that you may not have even thought of.